Review by Tony Keen

 There’s nothing particularly wrong with these comics – they are decent, well-written Avengers stories.
 But it’s a little frustrating to hold these up to DeConnick’s other work, as she is capable of a lot better than is seen here.

 ‘Science Bros’, begins with a stupid bet between Tony Stark (Iron Man) and Bruce Banner (the Hulk).
 It has amusing moments, especially at the end, when both are judged to have lost the bet; but there are also some very dark moments, and DeConnick doesn’t quite negotiate the balance between the two.
-Stefano Caselli’s artwork is adequate, but features some ugly distorted anatomy – not quite as bad as Rob Liefeld in that respect, but still not the most attractive artwork ever seen in a comic.
+Stefano Caselli’s artwork is adequate (sample left), but features some ugly distorted anatomy – not quite as bad as Rob Liefeld in that respect, but still not the most attractive artwork ever seen in a comic.
 He does like drawing Spider-Woman, though, in a way that sometimes draws voyeuristic attention to her body.

-Pete Woods and Mark Bagley’s artwork on the second arc is considerably more attractive.
+Pete Woods (sample right) and Mark Bagley’s artwork on the second arc is considerably more attractive.
 Unfortunately, the story is weaker.
 The Black Widow, Hawkeye and Spider-Woman are dragged into a scenario connected with the Black Widow needing to redeem herself for actions when she was an assassin.
 There’s nothing enormously wrong with this, but the reader may be tempted to respond to the basic concept with “what, again?”
 This plot has been seen before, and better; for instance by Marjorie Liu in Black Widow: Name of the Rose.
 And it would be again better handled by Nathan Edmondson in his Black Widow series from 2014-2015.
 DeConnick doesn’t bring much new other than some bitchy banter from Spider-Woman.

 Overall, this volume, whilst a little better than most run-of-the-mill superhero work, isn’t as much better as it ought to be.
 DeConnick hasn’t quite got to grips with writing the Avengers here – it seems not uncommon that she needs to ease herself into a series.
 Fortunately, she is on much better form for the next volume, The Enemy Within.